JoeLollo21/WikiFreaks/README.md

 # WikiFreaks
-Open repository of Wikipedia data.
+An open repository of Wikipedia data.
 Final project LIS 546 (Data Curation II) at UW.
 <br><br>
 by Joe Lollo and Lily Woodard
 <br><br>
-You can eventually view our project as a **[GitBook page](https://joe-lollo.gitbook.io/wikifreaks/)**.
+To view the full protocol report, read the PDF or view the Manifold page.
+<br><br>
+## Table of Contents:
+- User Community
+- Policies: Collection Policy, Ingest Policy, Deposit Policy
+- Metadata
+- Original and Curated Data
+- Documentation of Conversion and Curation Work